-- Flaten one of the balls of black clay to create the bottom of the top hat.
+- Flatten one of the balls of black clay to create the bottom of the top hat.

-- Use your forefinger and thumb of each hand to create a cylinder shape out of the second ball of black clay.
+- Use your forefinger and thumb of each hand to create a cylinder shape from the second ball of black clay.
 (We found spinning it around while we worked to be effective.)